giftibe/Post-it-Api-app/README.md

 # Post-it-Api-app
-A social media app
-Hotel management API using Javascript which includes validation, authentication and authorization leveraging on bcryptjs, joi, and jsonwebtoken(jwt) technologies
+A social media API using Javascript which includes validation, authentication and authorization leveraging on bcryptjs, joi, and jsonwebtoken(jwt) technologies

 ## Table of Contents